pingevt/drupal-airtable/drupal-airtable.md

 - Content is typically developed / changed / altered in tandem with development
 - In design, content is either _ideal_ or _Lorem Ipsum_
-- Web is typiclaly flexible, but other types of projects might not be (kiosks, etc)
+- Web is typically flexible, but other types of projects might not be (kiosks, etc)

 ^ Ideal meaning perfect character counts, etc.